jmix-framework/jmix/README.md

 **There is no automatic filtering for native SQL, so tenants should not have access to any functionality that provides access to writing native SQL or Groovy code (JMX Console, SQL/Groovy bands in reports etc.)**.

-There is no need to assign a tenant ID to entities manually - it is being handled automatically.
-During login, the tenant user session receives the tenant ID from the tenant entity.
-Whenever a tenant user creates a tenant-specific entity, the system assigns the tenant ID to the newly created entity automatically.
-For implementation, see `TenantEntityPersistingListener`.